 The following data is based on the product molecular weight 103.12.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |1 mM||9.7 mL||48.49 mL||96.97 mL|

 |5 mM||1.94 mL||9.7 mL||19.39 mL|

 |10 mM||0.97 mL||4.85 mL||9.7 mL|

 |50 mM||0.19 mL||0.97 mL||1.94 mL|